DaleOrders/AWS-Study-Notes/README.md

 a root hints file to know how to access a root server and query the root zone.

 - When something is trusted in DNS, it is an **authority**.
-- One piece can be authoritative for root.
+- One piece can be authoritative for the root.
 - One piece can be authoritative for amazon.com
 - The root zone is the start and the only thing trusted in DNS.
+It is hosted on a root server (there are 13 worldwide)
-- The root zone can delegate a part of itself to another zone or entity.
+- The root zone can delegate its authority to another zone or entity.
 - That someone else then becomes authoritative for just the part that's delegated.
 - The root zone is just a database of the top level domains.